ibm-cloud-docs/BlockStorage/faqs.md

 - [Mapping LUNS on Microsoft Windows](/docs/BlockStorage?topic=BlockStorage-mountingWindows)
 - [Verifying MPIO on MS Windows](/docs/BlockStorage?topic=BlockStorage-mountingWindows#verifyMPIOWindows)

+In the rare event of when a LUN is provisioned and attached while the second path is down, the host might see a single path returned when discovery scan is run for the first time.
+If you encounter this, please check the [{{site.data.keyword.cloud}} status page](https://{DomainName}/status?component=block-storage&selected=status){: external} to see if there is an event that impacts your host's ability to access the storage.
+If no events are reported, perform the discovery scan again to ensure all paths are properly discovered.
+If both paths are not discovered after the rescan, [create a support case](https://{DomainName}/unifiedsupport/cases/add){: external} so it can be properly investigated.

 ## I expanded the volume size of my block storage using the Cloud console, but the size on my server is still the same.
 How do I fix it?
 {: faq}
 {: #expandsize}